Elk Creek Vineyards is Kentucky’s premier winery destination and we are now open 7 days a week.

 60gallons, 120 gallons, 500 gallons and 1,200 gallons

 At Elk Creek we hand pick all our grapes!
 The red grapes are destemmed, crushed, then and lest with the skins for 2 or 3 weeks to give the red wine color.
 Since the tannins give the wine the dry sensation on the tongue and the tannins come from the seeds they are also given a few weeks in the tank before they are pressed.
 The white grapes are destemmed, crushed, then pressed.
 Our grapes are pressed with an air filled bladder then the skins and stems are composted.

-Elk Creek grows our own unique yeast culture used to ferment our wines.
-Fermentation is simply the process of turning sugar into alcohol and different varieties of grapes have different levels of sugar.
+Fermentation is the process of turning sugar into alcohol and different varieties of grapes have different levels of sugar.
 We allow all the natural sugars to ferment to about 13.5%.

 Most of our white wines take 6-8 months from harvest to bottle, fruit wines (including concord) take about 3 months and they are all made in our stainless steel tanks.
 The red wines are aged in American or French Oak barrels and typically age between 18 and 28 months.
 We use medium toasted white oak barrels to age the wine allowing the surface to accept the wine and to expand and contract as needed for aging.

 When our wine is ready to bottle we bring the tank into cold stabilization, the frost forms on the blanket and brings the tank to about 32 degrees allowing the sediment to fall to the bottom.
 Then we pipe off the top for the clear wines and allow the tank to come back up to about 62 degrees.
 Our bottling machine is top of the line and can bottle 3.5 cases or 42 bottles of wine per minute!